Understanding the Difference: Relative Change vs. Absolute Change

 Use Absolute Change when:

 - The magnitude of the change is the primary focus.
-For instance, a $10 million increase in revenue is significant regardless of the initial revenue.
+Take this case: a $10 million increase in revenue is significant regardless of the initial revenue.

 - Comparing changes of similar values is necessary.
 If comparing the growth of two similarly sized companies, absolute change may be more relevant.

 - The raw number is important for decision-making.
-For example, a hospital might focus on the absolute number of patients treated rather than a percentage increase.
+To give you an idea, a hospital might focus on the absolute number of patients treated rather than a percentage increase.

 -